 4 Storey Scottish home

 Most of the development of the Attic Heat Harvester System was done in a modern existing four storey home in Balerno, Edinburgh, Scotland, from 2011 to 2015.
 Hot free solar heated air from the attic was transferred from high in the attic to the large open-plan kitchen, dining and lounge area three floors below.
+We moved from the property to a home on Mullion, Cornwall in 2016, the following testimonial was provided by the new Balerno home owners in early 2018:

 The project aim was to determine if we could reduce heating costs by heating the home using free solar heated attic air.
 Attic, home and outdoor temperatures were recorded while different system components were fitted and tested.